 Writing Plus is a series of group workshops covering all stages of writing university papers, from understanding the assignment to revising the final draft.
 Some workshops also provide targeted advice on general study skills and on the specific challenges of studying for tests and exams.
 Special two-hour sessions focus on writing admissions statements for graduate and professional programs. www.writing.utoronto.ca/writing-plus

 The English Language Learning (ELL) Program is designed to help multilingual students achieve the high level of English required for top academic work at U of T. Our activities are free and non-credit.
 All sessions are taught by highly qualified instructors from the college writing centres.
-In May and in August of each year, ELL offers an intensive non-credit course, ELL011H1F, Intensive Academic English.
+In the end of April/beginning of May and in August of each year, ELL offers an intensive non-credit course, ELL011H1F, Intensive Academic English.
 During the Fall and Winter terms, ELL offers free, online academic writing instruction through the Reading eWriting activity, as well as on-site Communication Cafes which focus on academic discussions and oral presentations. www.artsci.utoronto.ca/current/advising/ell

 Diversity & Equity

 Diversity and equity are fundamental values at the University of Toronto.
 Students from every background are supported by policies and resources that help create an inclusive environment and one that actively works against discrimination.